Chokri and others vs Sheeran and others

 The claim from Sheeran also denies ever having heard the song "Oh Why".

 (Chokri, O'Donoghue) © Artists And Company Ltd. Recorded by Sami Switch ℗ 2015, Sami Switch.

 (Sheeran, Mac, McDaid) © Sony/ATV Music Publishing (UK) Limited, Rokstone Music Limited, Spirit B-Unique JV SARL, Kobalt Music Copyright SARL.
 Transposed down a fifth for ease of comparison.
 Recording by Ed Sheeran ℗ 2017, Asylum Records.

-The ruling in this case will be very significant in that it allows as evidence the fact that Sheeran and co-writers have settled other infringement claims in the recent past.
-But the very fact that this claim has not been settled suggests that they believe that no copying has taken place.
+The ruling in this case is significant in that it allows as evidence the fact that Sheeran and co-writers have settled other infringement claims in the recent past.
+But the very fact that this claim was not settled before suggests that they believe that no copying has taken place.